 - Change of friendships, choosing to hang out with alcoholics, and a strong urge to be where alcohol is present

-- Drinking immediately you wake up
+- Drinking immediately upon waking

 Treatment for Alcohol Use Disorder